 See development cost schedules on the following page.

-Portions of this chapter are not available for viewing due to licensing with Marshall and Swift.
-Therefore the classification guidelines, rates and factors etc. have been intentionally left blank.
+Portions of this chapter are not available for viewing due to licensing with Marshall and Swift, published by CoreLogic Inc. Therefore the classification guidelines, rates and factors etc. have been intentionally left blank.